cyanreg/avtransport/draft-avtransport-spec.md

 | `u(32)` | `dropped_packets`  |              | Indicates the total number of dropped packets.                                                                                                                                                                                                      |

 Receivers SHOULD send out a new statistics packet every time a count was updated.
+Additionally, receivers SHOULD send new feedback packets often enough to prevent UDP NAT from timing out.

 If the descriptor of the dropped packed is known, receivers SHOULD set it in `dropped_type`, and senders SHOULD resend it as soon as possible.